Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Conclusion

-In this paper, we propose to automatically discover initial states for DRL of robot fall recovery via the accessibility metric and the K-Access clustering algorithm.
-With the centroids of the obtained clusters as the initial states, the data efficiency of fall recovery learning can be greatly improved, and the robustness can be maintained.
+In this paper, we propose to automatically discover initial states for DRL of locomotion skills via the accessibility metric and the K-Access clustering algorithm.
+With the obtained centroids as the initial states, the data efficiency can be greatly improved, and the robustness can be guaranteed.
+Despite the extra computation to estimate accessibility values before clustering, the centroids are only computed once based on this learning-free metric, and they can boost the training process regardless of the choices of DRL algorithms, hyperparameters, and reward functions.

-Compare to Euclidean distance metric, the proposed accessibility metric does not suffer from the non-orthogonality of the feature space and the undirected distances.
-Therefore, it can better model the difficulty of transitions from one state to another.
-The K-Access algorithm can obtain clusters with high intra-cluster accessibility and low inter-cluster accessibility so that the centroids can make good initial states.

-Compared to random initialization, our method is more data efficient, as shown by our results in Fig. \ref{fig:learning_curve}.
-Compared to the manually predefined initialization, our method is more robust, as benchmarked in Table \ref{tab:score}.
-High data efficiency is obtained through easy and non-redundant exploration, and high robustness is obtained through a broader coverage of the state space.
+The K-Access algorithm performs better than the existing clustering methods because: 1) the direction of transitions is taken into consideration; 2) the neighbors in one cluster are all easy to explore from the centroid; 3) the number of clusters can be assigned and determined by the index value.
+The generalization to backflipping also shows that intermediate and unstable poses can also be better explored with our method.

-Future work will focus on the general application of the clustering method.
-We will continue working on the possible extensions to other locomotion tasks that can benefit from the proposed method.
+Future work will focus on the possible extensions to other tasks that can benefit from the proposed technique.
+We will also do hardware validation and try other methods for better accessibility estimation, e.g., neural networks.